-CHM 155 4 C/60 HL/30 HL Survey Organic & Biochemistry F, Sp, Sm
+4 C/60 HL/30 HLB CHM 155 Survey Organic & Biochemistry F, Sp, Sm Lab fee

 Prerequisites: CHM 105 or CHM 136

 A lecture and laboratory course introducing the student to elementary structural organic chemistry as it relates to understanding biochemical reactions.
 The structure and function of protein, carbohydrates, lipids and nucleic acids are presented.
 The major metabolic pathways are explored.
 The role of food nutrition in optimizing metabolism and energy production is discussed (meets six hours per week; four hours lecture and two hours laboratory).